Holiday Pet Hazards

 During the holiday season candles can get knocked over, presenting a fire hazard for you and your pets.
 In addition to causing a fire, burns can result in your pet’s skin.
 Make sure to keep all candles in a safe place and to keep pets away from areas where the stands or bases could get knocked over.
 Chocolate should also be kept in pet-friendly containers or cabinets where our feline and canine friends can’t get to.

-Alcohol ingestion and toxicity is another concern during the holiday season.
+Alcohol ingestion and toxicity is another worry during the holiday season.
 Pets do get into alcoholic beverages.
 Many of our pets are quite small and even small amounts of alcohol can cause significant illness.

 Holidays are a time for spending time with family and friends, curled up with our kitties and puppies in bed or around the fire.
 But, holidays also bring about pet hazards that can cause preventable illness.
 On behalf of the entire World of Animals Family, we wish you a happy and safe holiday season, and with the right Prevention and care, a safe and happy holiday for your pets as well.